stepanzubkov/where-is-my-sddm-theme/README.md

 ## With script

+This script installs latest theme version from **main branch**.

-This script should be run with **sudo**!
+This script should be run with **super user privileges** (sudo)!

-Run `./install.sh` to install theme to sddm themes directory.
-Run `./install.sh current` to install theme and set it as current theme.

-For installing `qt5` theme, use `./install_qt5.sh` script.
+To install theme for Qt6, run `sudo ./install.sh`

+To install theme for Qt5, run `USE_QT5=true sudo ./install.sh`

+To install theme as current, run `sudo ./install.sh current`

 ## From KDE store
 You can find product page on [pling](https://www.pling.com/p/2011322/)